-Members quickly learn that thousands of potential staffers want to work for them.
-It is impossible to review every candidate, nor should you.
-The mission is to hire the best Chief of Staff possible and delegate the authority to manage and hire the rest of the team.
-Beyond the Chief, there are numerous key positions to fill.
-Every position is critical and every position is instrumental to the success of your operation.
+Members learn quickly that thousands of candidates want to work in Washington.
+The mission is to find, review, and hire the best possible people.
+There are numerous positions to fill.
+Every position is critical and every position is instrumental to the success of the overall operation.

 Chief of Staff: